 These scenarios raise a couple of important points.
-First, there is no requirement that physical harm or injury be inflicted to be convicted of assault.
+You don’t have to injury an officer to be guilty.
 Rather, mere touching of the officer in an inappropriate way may be enough.
 That means a push, shove, slap, or grab can be considered an assault.

 Additionally, you aren’t even required to have touched the officer if you had the intent to harm them (or place them in fear) when you took action.
 For instance, throwing an object towards an officer, and not actually having contact with them, may be enough.
 Therefore, the threshold for being convicted of assault on a law enforcement officer is lower that most believe.